29 DANGER

 b) Achieving nothing.

 This is somebody who is restless in the face of danger.
-This is dangerous since any movement will get them into trouble.
-You are advised to rest and relax.
+This is dangerous because any movement will probably get you into trouble.
+You are advised to rest and relax until it becomes safer, or until you have a better plan.

 4) 6 in 4th throw